Plan to manage costs for Azure OpenAI Service

 Monitor costs

 When you use cost analysis, you view Azure OpenAI costs in graphs and tables for different time intervals.
 Some examples are by day, current and prior month, and year.
 You also view costs against budgets and forecasted costs.
 Switching to longer views over time can help you identify spending trends.
-And you see where overspending might have occurred.
+You can see where overspending might have occurred.
 If you've created budgets, you can also easily see where they're exceeded.

 To view Azure OpenAI costs in cost analysis: